la2050/archive/_projects/2014/bringing-beauty-home.md

     - South Bay
     - Westside
-  Does your project impact Los Angeles County?: Yes (benefits a region of LA County)
+  Does your project impact Los Angeles County?: Yes (benefits a region of LA County) How will your project impact the LA2050 “Connect” metrics?:
+    - Rates of volunteerism
+    - Adults getting sufficient social & emotional support
+    - Percentage of Angelenos that volunteer informally (Dream Metric)
+    - Government responsiveness to residents’ needs (Dream Metric)
+    - Residential segregation (Dream Metric)
   impact_metrics: >-
     By streamlining the volunteer application and training process and creating an online scheduling system that meets the needs of those providing services